Go paper-free

 If Olive puts £10,000 into her pension, she reduces her ‘adjusted net income’ to £100,000.
 That means she doesn’t lose her personal allowance.
 She doesn’t fall into the tax trap, and she helps grow her pension, which could give her more money in retirement.

-This means you’ll be taxed at an effective rate of 60% for the amount over £100,000.
-In this scenario, you’ll only get to keep £400 of the additional money as income, Plus, you'll pay National Insurance on the bonus, meaning you’ll see even less in your pay cheque.
+This means you'll face a tax rate of 60% on the amount you earn over £100,000.
+From that extra £1,000, you'll only keep £400 as income.
+You'll also pay National Insurance on the bonus.
+So, you'll end up with even less in your paycheque.

-Remember, it’s not only a bonus that can take you over the threshold.
-HMRC counts all sources of income when working out how much income tax you should pay each tax year.
+Remember, it's not just a bonus that can push you over the threshold.
+HMRC considers all your income sources when it figures out how much income tax you have to pay each year.

 Another option is to consider setting up a separate personal pension.

-It’s easy to open a personal pension with us and start contributing straight away, either on a monthly basis or as a lump sum.
+It’s simple to open a personal pension with us and start contributing right away, either monthly or as a lump sum.

-We offer two different pension options, depending on how involved you want to be in selecting investments.
+We offer two pension options.
+They have different features that might suit you better, depending on how involved you want to be in selecting your investments.

 Pensions are a long-term investment.
 What you get back isn’t guaranteed and can go down as well as up.
 You could get back less than the amount(s) paid in.